meenakshishukla21/talentflow/README.md

 ## Deployment Notes

-The production bundle can be hosted on any static host.
-Ensure the generated `public/mockServiceWorker.js` file is deployed alongside the app so MSW can intercept requests in production mode.
+- The Vite config ships with `base: '/talentflow/'` so the SPA works on GitHub Pages at `https://<user>.github.io/talentflow/`.
+Adjust this if you deploy under a different path.
+- When hosting the static bundle, be sure `mockServiceWorker.js` is deployed alongside the assets; the runtime automatically resolves its location using `import.meta.env.BASE_URL`.

 ## Tooling